tjy336/Demo-Framework/readme.zh.md

 For projects requiring compatibility with older iOS versions (e.g., iOS 10 or earlier), verify the framework's minimum supported version (not explicitly stated in the documentation; check Deployment Target).
 When integrating via Swift Package Manager, ensure Xcode 11 or higher is used.

+### Installation Guide <!-- by litao -->
+1. Integration via CocoaPods (Recommended)
+Ensure CocoaPods is installed, then add the following to your project's Podfile: ruby target 'YourAppTarget' do pod 'DemoFrameworkKit', '~> 1.0.4' end
+Execute the installation command: bash pod install
+2. Manual Integration
+Download the Framework
+Download DemoFrameworkKit.xcframework from the project repository.
+Add to Xcode Project
+Open your project in Xcode.
+Select the project target ➔ General ➔ Frameworks, Libraries, and Embedded Content.
+Click + ➔ Add Other ➔ Add Files.
+Navigate to and select DemoFrameworkKit.xcframework.
+Set the embedding option to Embed & Sign.
+Configure Build Settings
+Ensure Build Phases ➔ Link Binary With Libraries includes DemoFrameworkKit.framework.
+For Swift projects, add an Objective-C bridging header in Build Settings ➔ Objective-C Bridging Header if necessary.
+Configuration Requirements
+Xcode Version: 12.0 or higher
+iOS Deployment Target: 11.0+
+Swift Version: 5.0+
 ---

 ### Glossary (CN-EN) <!-- by Teng Jingyun -->